codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 -   [GitLab](#permissions-for-gitlab)
 -   [Bitbucket](#permissions-for-bitbucket)

-!!! tip
-    You can grant some administrative permissions to any organization member using the [Organization Manager](#the-organization-manager-role) role.
+You can grant some administrative permissions to any organization member independently of the member's role on the Git provider, using the [organization manager](#the-organization-manager-role) role.

 To list and manage the members of your Codacy organization, see the [Managing people](managing-people.md) page.